-Color State Criticality Description Off System is not operating Not ready System is powered off (AC and/or DC).
-System is in EuP Lot6 Off Mode.
+Color State Criticality Description Off System is Not ready System is powered off (AC and/or DC).
+System is in EuP Lot6 Off Mode. not operating 3.
 System is in S5 Soft-Off State.
-Green Solid on Ok System is in S4 Hibernate Sleep State.
-Indicates that the System is running (in S0 State) and its status is 'Healthy'.
-The system is not exhibiting any errors.
+Operating System is in S3 Soft-Oil State.
+System is in S4 Hibernate Sleep State.
+Green Solid on Ok Indicates that the System is running (in S0 State) and its status is 'Healthy'.
+Green Solid Off OK The system is not exhibiting any errors.
 AC power is present and BMC has booted and manageability functionality is up and running.
-Green ~1 Hz blink Degraded - system is operating in a degraded state although still functional, or system is operating in a redundant state but with an impending failure warning System degraded: Redundancy loss, such as power-supply or fan.
-Applies only if the associated platform sub-system has redundancy capabilities.
-Fan warning or failure when the number of fully operational fans is more than minimum number needed to cool the system.
-Non-critical threshold crossed - Temperature (including HSBP temp), voltage, input power to power supply, output current for main power rail from power supply and Processor Thermal Control (Therm Ctrl) sensors.
-Power supply predictive failure occurred while redundant power supply configuration was present.
-Unable to use all of the installed memory (one or more DIMMs failed/disabled but functional memory remains available) Correctable Errors over a threshold and migrating to a spare DIMM (memory sparing).
+Green ~1 Hz blink Degraded - system System degraded: Croon T T IZ DIITIK is operating in a Redundancy loss, such as power-supply or fan.
+Applies only if the degraded state associated platform sub-system has redundancy capabilities. although still Fan warning or failure when the number of fully operational fans is more functional, or than minimum number needed to cool the system. system is Non-critical threshold crossed - Temperature (including HSBP temp), operating in voltage, input power to power supply, output current for main power rail a redundant state from power supply and Processor Thermal Control (Therm Ctrl) sensors. but with an Power supply predictive failure occurred while redundant power supply impending failure configuration was present. warning Unable to use all of the installed memory (one or more DIMMs failed/disabled but functional memory remains available) Correctable Errors over a threshold and migrating to a spare DIMM (memory sparing).
 This indicates that the user no longer has spared DIMMs indicating a redundancy lost condition.
 Corresponding DIMM LED lit.
 Uncorrectable memory error has occurred in memory Mirroring Mode, causing Loss of Redundancy.
 Correctable memory error threshold has been reached for a failing DDR3 DIMM when the system is operating in fully redundant RAS Mirroring Mode.
 Battery failure.
 BMC executing in uBoot.
 (Indicated by Chassis ID blinking at Blinking at 3Hz).
 System in degraded state (no manageability).
 BMC uBoot is running but has not transferred control to BMC Linux.
 Server will be in this state 6-8 seconds after BMC reset while it pulls the Linux image into flash BMC booting Linux.
 (Indicated by Chassis ID solid ON).
 System in degraded state (no manageability).
 Control has been passed from BMC uBoot to BMC Linux itself.
 It will be in this state for ~10-~20 seconds.
 BMC Watchdog has reset the BMC.
 Power Unit sensor offset for configuration error is asserted.
-Amber ~1 Hz blink Non-critical - System is operating in a degraded state with an impending failure warning, although still functioning Non-fatal alarm - system is likely to fail: Critical threshold crossed - Voltage, temperature (including HSBP temp), input power to power supply, output current for main power rail from power supply and PROCHOT (Therm Ctrl) sensors.
-VRD Hot asserted.
-Minimum number of fans to cool the system not present or failed Hard drive fault Power Unit Redundancy sensor - Insufficient resources offset (indicates not enough power supplies present) In non-sparing and non-mirroring mode if the threshold of correctable errors is crossed within the window Correctable memory error threshold has been reached for a failing DDR3 DIMM when the system is operating in a non-redundant mode
+HDD HSC is off-line or degraded.
+Amber ~1 Hz blink Non-critical - Non-fatal alarm - system is likely to fail: System is Critical threshold crossed - Voltage, temperature (including HSBP temp), operating in a input power to power supply, output current for main power rail from power degraded state supply and PROCHOT (Therm Ctrl) sensors. with an impending VRD Hot asserted. failure warning, although still Minimum number of fans to cool the system not present or failed Hard drive fault functioning Power Unit Redundancy sensor - Insufficient resources offset (indicates not Tariottoring enough power supplies present) In non-sparing and non-mirroring mode if the threshold of correctable errors is crossed within the window Correctable memory error threshold has been reached for a failing DDR3 DIMM when the system is operating in a non-redundant mode